-First, we would like to express gratitude both to Professor Lievesley and the Cabinet Office team who supported the Review.
-Taken together the recommendations of the review have the potential to further strengthen the UKSA - enabling it to more effectively engage with a wider range of users and improve data sharing.
+The RSS warmly welcomes the recommendations of the review and we believe that, taken together, this set of recommendations has the potential to further strengthen the UKSA - enabling it to more effectively engage with a wider range of users and improve data sharing.
 Improvements in these areas, we believe, would cement the reputation of the UKSA as a world-leading producer of national statistics.